The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 During the Hebrew month of Shevat, the children of Israel experienced the second giving of the law and a fresh outpouring of God’s instruction, the ultimate form of wisdom.
 It is believed to be a time when instruction, understanding, and wisdom are presented from Heaven for the entire year ahead.

 But for us as Believers to serve as vessels of divine instruction, we must be able to understand its wisdom.
-We must possess both oil and water and emulate oil and water in that we are able to mix and mingle with the world but not be of the world and harmed by its influence.
+We must possess both oil and water, emulating the qualities of both, as we are able to mix and mingle with the world, yet remain uncorrupted by its influence.

 We must remember our true identity as we walk into our own Promised Land in this next season.